JvanKatwijk/qt-1090/README.md

 Running
     ./qt-1090
 the program will start.
+No need to specify any command line parameter.
 As said above, if so configured the program will try to connect to an SDRplay device, if that is not found, it will try to connect to an RTLSDR based dongle.
-If that fails as well,  a dummy input driver is initiated.
+Next on the list is the HACKRF One.
+If connecting fails here as well, the basic assumption is that you want to open a file and a menu appears allowing you to select a file with the extension ".iq".

-If a device  is found and initialized, two widgets appear, one with the GUI and one for control of the device.
-With the latter, gain, autogain and ppm offset can be set.
+If a device  is found and initialized, a widget for the control of the device appears.
+Depending on the device, device parameters, such as gain, autogain and ppm offset can be set.

 ----------------------------------------------------------------------------
 File input
 ----------------------------------------------------------------------------

-Adding "--ifile xxxx" as command line parameter will cause the program to try to open the file, denoted here by xxxx.
-It is assumed that the file is created as raw file with elements of 2 * 8 bits.
-Such a file can be created with various rtlsdr based tools.
+It is assumed that the file
+is created as raw file with elements of 2 * 8 bits, speed 2 Mhz.
+Such a file can be created
+with various rtlsdr based tools.

 ---------------------------------------------------------------------------
 GUI
 ---------------------------------------------------------------------------

 The GUI contains:
 * a.
-A display showing samples, starting with the preamble, with thel length of a short message;
+A display showing samples
 Touching the "preamble" button will show all preambles passing some elementary tests (red and green), or only the preambles of messages passing a CRC test (green);
 * b.
 For the different message types the number of occurrences, detected in the input stream;